How To Cook Red Lentils On The Stove And Instant Pot

 The ingredients for this red lentil recipe are as simple as can be.
 You only need two things!

-Red lentils with a spoon close up top view
+Red lentils with a spoon close up.

 • Lentils: While this recipe is for red lentils, you can use yellow lentils, black lentils, or any of the other varieties of lentils that you find.

-Step-by-step Instructions: How To Cook Red Lentils
+How To Cook Red Lentils On The Stovetop

-Cooking red split lentils on the stovetop Is quick and easy.
+Cooking red split lentils on the stovetop is quick and easy.
 It’s important to pay close attention to cook time, though, so you ensure your ideal consistency is reached.

 1. Rinse lentils thoroughly.